aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to FODS in Android via Java" h2="Transform TEX to FODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TEX to FODS conversion is a useful feature for Android applications.
+It allows users to convert TEX files into FODS format, which is a more widely accepted format for spreadsheets.
+This conversion process can be used to make data more accessible and easier to work with.

+<h2>How Aspose.Total Helps for TEX to FODS Conversion</h2>
-You can integrate TEX to FODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert TEX to XLSX.
-Secondly, you can convert XLSX to FODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate TEX to FODS conversion into Android applications.
+The process is done in two steps.
+Firstly, Aspose.PDF for Android via Java is used to convert TEX to XLSX.
+Secondly, Aspose.Cells for Android via Java is used to convert XLSX to FODS.
+Both APIs are part of the Aspose.Total for Android via Java product family.
+This makes it easy to integrate the conversion feature into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}